Dear Sarah, Mother of Isaac, Wife of Abraham,

 So many of the stories we tell from this bimah end in the middle.
 (Most good stories do.)

-After my prayer of Thanksgiving, “My heart exults in the Lord!”
-I’m never heard from again.
+After my triumphant declaration of victory at the end of this haftarah, I’m never heard from again.

-If my first prayer was the anguish of my heart, the second prayer was a record of my joy, my thanks, my triumph!
+My second was a record of my joy, my thanks, my conquest!

 When we felt unnoticed, we were cruel.